Watching gibbons and wild elephants in Khao Yai National Park

 Soon there were loads of trucks and cars watching.
 The rangers had blocked off the road to cars (there is a through-road right through the park) to protect the elephants and it was full of people watching.
 Again, we were kept at a safe distance.
 The biologists were called to get them away from the road and safely away from vehicles.
 They used the same system of lights from the landrover and motorbikes, but this time one of the juvenile elephants decided to protect his/her young relatives and started to charge the landrover.
 Poor thing.
 After a while watching the family, they were ‘encouraged’ back into the forest and we went on our way.

-We saw African elephants in the wild in South Africa in Addo Elephant Park and Kruger National Park, and we had worked with domestic Asian elephants, but now we’ve seen wild elephants in Khao Yai too.
+We saw African elephants in the wild in South Africa in Addo Elephant Park and Kruger National Park, and we had worked with domestic Asian elephants, but now we’d seen wild elephants in Khao Yai too.
 Fantastic.
 Later, in 2019, we were to see African elephants again in Queen Elizabeth National Park during our trip around Uganda.

 Less than three days in Khao Yai and we’d seen so much stuff.
 Elephants, gibbons, macaques, two species of deer, giant squirrels, snakes, monitor lizards, scorpions and lots of insects, much to Kris’ excitement.
 It was wonderful.